AlexeyMK/alexeymk.com/_posts/2023-11-28-should-this-be-an-ab-test.md

 Shipping non-stat-sig-winners raises a team’s false positive rate.
 This makes tallying less trustworthy: before, we knew every experiment deserved inclusion with a 95% likelihood; now, it’s more of a crapshoot.

 Engineers are in demand throughout the company.
-Any team that can’t quantify its impact is likely to have staff distributed to teams that can provably put them to good use.
+Any team that can’t quantify its impact is likely to have staff distributed to teams that can probably put them to good use.

 ### Avoiding the nightmare
 Decide upfront what you’ll do if the test is not a stat-sig winner, and don’t reverse that decision, no matter how tempting.